 As with any essential oil, thyme may not be suitable for all – to ensure your animal gets the most benefit from this therapy, then always have a trained practitioner offer advice to you.

 Although it’s a generally safe herb to use in small quantities, it’s important not to use thyme in large quantities as then it can be toxic, plus do not use with animals who are pregnant.

-If you compete your horse, and are subject to drug-testing then it may have a withdrawl period after using before it’s ok to compete – so do ask your Vet for advice!
+Do you compete your horse?
+If you’re subject to drug-testing then it may have a withdrawl period after using before it’s ok to compete.
+So do ask your Vet for advice!

-If you need help locating a holistic veterinary surgeon or animal aromatics practitioner, please get in contact by emailing email@example.com
+If you need help locating a holistic veterinary surgeon or animal aromatics / applied zoopharmacognosy practitioner, please get in contact with me by emailing email@example.com